 The chart also shows the differences between an average diet and a good diet – measured against both the recommended daily allowance – or RDA (the basic level set by governments to ensure we don’t develop deficiency diseases such as scurvy and rickets) – and the ODA (the level we recommend you aim for if you want to achieve optimum health).

-Using vitamin C as an example, the RDA is 60mg.
+Using What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… as an example, the RDA is 60mg.
 The average intake is 100mg.
 If you eat plenty of fruit and vegetables you could achieve 200mg.
 The optimal intake is somewhere between 1,000 and 3,000mg.
 The ODA is set at the mid-point of 2,000mg.
 The shortfall between a good diet (200mg) and the ODA (2,000mg) is 1,800mg.
 This is the kind of level worth supplementing.

 Find out more about your optimum nutrition needs – 100% Health Programme